abera-kenea/Densityplot_non_zero_GDR_vals_Subpops/README.md

 code that I have Used.
 Based on what I promised for you I did all the reqiured things, I found the same result for the figure after re-running the code, but I treid a bit to modify for the theory what I was wrote previously.

-for more clarification here is aslo the results of this code for all populations attached below:
+For more clarification you can find the pdf file attached which is the results of this code for all populations.